abitravers1989/CV/README.md

 Inspitrip:

 - Arrived in Vietnam with no contacts or experience in marketing.
-Secured a position within 2 weeks then progressed to leading the growth of the company.
+Secured a position and then progressed to playing a key role in leading the growth of the company.

-- Turned this start-up around from 0-2 customers per month to 5-7.
+- Upon arrival this startup averaged 0-2 customers per month which increased to 5-7 per month on exit.
 This secured an investment of $100,000 for a 10% stake in the product.

 - To close my skill gap, I taught myself marketing then created the growth strategy (which was later used to secure the investment).
 Helped put together the marketing team & create business processes.
 I managed other team members.
 I did all of this with no prior experience.